yoep/popcorn-fx/README.md

-disable-youtube-video-player    | Disabled the youtube player from being activated. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application).
+disable-youtube-video-player    | Disabled the youtube player from being activated. big-picture                     | Activate the big picture mode. kiosk                           | Activate the kiosk mode (use alt+f4 to close the application). tv                              | Activate the tv mode (easier to use UI but less functionality).

 ### Java launch options